kaidecoder/sba318/README.md

 # SBA 318: Express Server Application

 ## Description
 This app showcases resources for the poor and homeless in Boston - food, housing, jobs.
-CRUD operations are performed on each.
+CRUD operations are performed on each resource.
 Resources are stored in a mongoDB database.
 ## Introduction
 This assessment measures your understanding of Node and Express and your capability to implement their features in a practical manner.
 You have creative freedom in the topic, material, and purpose of the web application you will be developing, so have fun with it!
 However, remember to plan the scope of your project to the timeline you have been given.
 This assessment has a total duration of three (3) days.
 This is a take-home assessment.